12 Launch Party Ideas to Wow Your Guests

 11. Don’t forget the sweet tooths

 Few people can pass up a dessert table.
 Create a final stop comprising a candy bar with wrapped treats or a selection portable desserts — cupcakes, donuts, or hand pies are all safe bets.
-Make it easy for them to take it on the road.
+Kick your event up a notch by allowing your attendees to decorate their own baked goods by having sprinkles, frosting, and other fun decorative goodies on hand.
+In all, make it easy for them to take it on the road.
 This is definitely one of the sweetest launch party ideas.

 12. The grand finale